Rogue wave: Design standards

-Peter Challenor, a leading scientist in this field from the National Oceanography Centre in the United Kingdom, was quoted in Casey's book in 2010 as saying: "We don’t have that random messy theory for nonlinear waves.
+Peter Challenor, a scientist from the National Oceanography Centre in the United Kingdom, was quoted in Casey's book in 2010 as saying: "We don't have that random messy theory for nonlinear waves.
 At all."
 He added, "People have been working actively on this for the past 50 years at least.
-We don’t even have the start of a theory."
+We don't even have the start of a theory."